 You should also avoid having multiple instances of the same program run at once.

 If you do have more than one instance of the same program running, then they may end up trying to access the same resource simultaneously.

 That said, if you really need to share resources among several processes, then you should ensure that only one instance of the program is running at a time.

 - Using Mutexes to lock out other processes from accessing the shared resources until the current process finishes its work.

 - Running multiple copies of the program at the same time but ensuring that they never interact with each other.

 How To Fix This BSOD Code?

-After that, it looks to see whether or not there are any remaining processes that still require termination.
+Thereafter, it looks to see whether there are any remaining processes that still require termination.
 If there aren’t any left, then the OS will restart the computer.

 However, if there are still some processes left that haven’t yet been terminated, then the OS will wait for those processes to finish before continuing.